Telford Shopping Centre: Expansion

-In 2013 a £200 million expansion plan for the shopping centre was announced, which included enhanced pedestrian access to the centre with improved links to surrounding areas.
-The proposal was for 1 million sq ft Telford Shopping Centre increase in size by up to 80 per cent, with a net increase of almost 400,000 sq ft of retail and 250,000 sq ft of restaurants, cafés, bars and other eateries as well as a cinema and hotel.
+In 2013, a £200 million expansion plan for the shopping centre was announced, which included enhanced pedestrian access to the centre with improved links to surrounding areas.
+The proposal was for the 1 million sq ft Telford Shopping Centre to increase in size by up to 80 percent, with a net increase of almost 400,000 sq ft of retail and 250,000 sq ft of restaurants, cafés, bars, and other eateries as well as a cinema and hotel.

 Contrary to popular belief, the Southwater area of Telford town centre, completed in 2014, was a project led and funded by Telford and Wrekin Council, and not the owners of the shopping centre.
 The official opening ceremony on 18 October 2014 included live music and fireworks.
 The area contains a refurbished library, various chain restaurants, a Cineworld IMAX Cinema, bowling alley/arcade and a new multi-story car park.

-The development of a 'Northern Quarter' on the former Asda store site began in November 2015, which will be followed by a 26500 ft2 'Southern Quarter'.
+The development of a 'Northern Quarter' on the former Asda store site began in November 2015, which would be followed by a 26500 ft2 'Southern Quarter'.

-In 2018 the Northern Quarter development had finished.
-B&M and Aldi had opened both of their stores, further stores including JYSK and Poundstretcher have opened in the Northern Quarter.
+Development of the Northern Quarter had finished by 2018.
+Both B&M and Aldi opened their stores, and additional retailers including JYSK and Poundstretcher have also opened in the Northern Quarter.

-As part of a £55 million redevelopment; the centre saw a redevelopment of the Fashion Quarter and improvements to existing parts such as new lighting and signage.
+As part of a £55 million redevelopment, the centre saw a redevelopment of the Fashion Quarter and improvements to existing parts such as new lighting and signage.
 Part of the redevelopment was moving the existing Next store within the centre to a new 30,000sq ft store which opened on 14 September 2019.
 New Look opened its 16,000sq ft store on 26 September.
+A rebrand of the branding of the centre was also implemented alongside the completion of the expansion, with a new term and the shopping centre renamed to Telford Centre.

 Impact

-There has been some controversy amongst traders and other local people in other parts of Telford, such as Wellington, Oakengates, Madeley and Dawley, about the impact of the centre on local traders.
+There has been some controversy amongst traders and other local people in other parts of Telford, such as Wellington, Oakengates, Madeley and Dawley about the impact of the centre on local traders.

 In a typical week, the centre has around 300,000 visitors, rising to over half a million in the Christmas run-up.
 The centre is also notably busier at the weekends.